Lent and Easter

 - Written sermons and large-print bulletins can be found outside the Great Hall and McCoy Chapel;

-- Fidget toys are welcome in service and are available to borrow at our Welcome Desk;
+- Fidget toys are in our Children’s Worship Bags which are available at our Welcome Desk;

 - There are two gender neutral bathrooms that can be found at the northeast and southeast entrances;